fluid-lab/gamepad-navigator/README.md

 6. Click on the `Load unpacked` button on the top left of the same window and navigate into the `dist` directory to open it.
 This will load the extension into your Chromium-based browser.

+_**Note**: The new tabs opened using the gamepad navigator will use [Google](https://www.google.com/) as the homepage and override the default new tab page.
+However, it can be configured to open any other website instead of Google._